 - Gold Card applicants from these designated countries will be asked by the overseas missions of the R.O.C. to provide a sponsor in Taiwan.

-- If you need to choose your visa year before 2012, please click 2012 and scroll up.
-If you have forgotten the date that your ROC Visa was issued, please contact the Bureau of Consular Affair .
+- If you need to choose your visa year before 2013, please click 2013 and scroll up.
+If you have forgotten the date that your ROC Visa was issued, please contact the Bureau of Consular Affairs .

 - After entering the application page, please fill out your information.
 All fields with an asterisk are mandatory.
 Please make sure that your English name is the same as the name on the passport used to enter Taiwan.